-Short term health insurance is affordable, often far less than half the cost of a qualified plan.
+Temporary health insurance is affordable, often far less than half the cost of a qualified plan.
 These non-qualified plans are intended to provide temporary coverage until you're covered by an employer plan or a qualified plan.
 In Mississippi, you can purchase coverage for up to 12 months (364 Days), with Guaranteed Renewability options up to 36 months.
-AHiX.com offers easy online enrollment with multiple short term medical carriers in Mississippi.
+AHiX Marketplace offers easy online enrollment with multiple short term medical carriers in Mississippi.

 We provide a diverse range of Mississippi health plans tailored for individuals, families, and small businesses, all sourced from the top Mississippi health insurance companies.
 If you’re trying to stay within budget while finding the right coverage, then you already know that it can be an overwhelming process.
 The good news is that AHiX Marketplace can do the work of searching for the right plan for you.
 AHiX Marketplace is an affordable exchange where you can browse for qualified and non-qualified plans so you can find the right coverage at the right price.
 Find your new policy today.